replicatedhq/troubleshoot.sh/docs/source/host-collect-analyze/dns.md

   "resolvedFromSearch": ".foo.testcluster.net., .artifactory.testcluster.net."
 ```

-There is attribute `resolvedFromSearch` which contains the list of search domains that resolved the hostnames.
+The `resolvedFromSearch` attribute contains the list of search domains that resolved the hostnames.

 #### Example of a normal DNS resolution